dasarpai/old.dasarpai.github.io/_pages/booksummary-blog.md

 sort_order : reverse
 ---

 # Welcome to my book summary blog!
 I've always believed that books are the best way to learn new things and expand your horizons.
 This blog is a collection of summaries of books that I've found particularly interesting and useful.
-I've included both fiction and non-fiction books, and I hope you find something here that inspires you to read more.
-I also have a section dedicated to interviews with Technocrats, Innovators and Entrepreneurs.
+I hope you find something here that inspires you to read more.
+I also have added summary of documentaries, movies and interviews with Technocrats, Innovators and Entrepreneurs.